ta3map/Feature-Extractor/README.md

 [Download link](https://disk.yandex.ru/d/QNL7aZe7rltaDg)
 # Measurements
 Select the object that interests you.
 Here, for example, is the face of a monkey.
-If the image name already has a category name, you don't need to select a category.
+Next, if the image name already has a category name, you don't need to select a category.
 ![GitHub Logo](/screenshots/screen1.png)
 Select the features.
 Here, we denote that it is a monkey.
 Secondly, we note that it is a face of a monkey.
 We don't mark it as a baby, because it's an adult monkey.
 ![GitHub Logo](/screenshots/screen2.png)